esteinig/Streamfish/README.md

 It turned into a fun and slightly insane project to design and test a low-latency client that operates on asynchoneous streams and is - of course - fully implemented in Rust 🦀.

-While `Streamfish` approaches the fundamental mechanics and implementation of adaptive sampling from a different angle, it borrows heavily from the logic of [`Readfish`](https://github.com/LooseLab/Readfish) and the hard work done by the [LooseLab](https://github.com/LooseLab) over the years, including the super cool dynamic processing loops that feed back changes to the experiment configuration.
+While `Streamfish` approaches the mechanics from a slightly different angle, it otherwise borrows heavily from the logic of [`Readfish`](https://github.com/LooseLab/Readfish) and all the work done by the [LooseLab](https://github.com/LooseLab), including the super cool dynamic processing loops that feed back changes to the experiment configuration.
+Essentially you can consider `Streamfish` an experimental implementation of `Readfish` - do **not** use it for real sequencing runs!

 ## Features

 Main features:

 * Low-latency asynchroneous streaming implementation of the adaptive sampling client
-* Stable and tested for long runtimes and high-throughput flowcells, uses latest basecall models with `Dorado`
+* Stable and tested on long runtimes and high-throughput flowcells, uses latest basecall models with `Dorado`
 * Customizable adaptive sampling experiments with testing and latency optimization through `Icarust`
 * 'Slice-and-dice' multi-GPU flowcell partitioning for latency optimization and high throughput runs (1024 pores+) (**under construction**)
 * Dynamic adaptive sampling feedback loops for "slow" real-time analysis and configuration changes (**under construction**)